I enjoy walks in the park, taking in the cultural scene, drinking tea, beer, and wine, and cuddling on the couch while watching a movie.

 Favorite Movies: A Death in Venice, No Country for Old Men, Mulholland Drive, Good Bye Lenin, The Third Man, Downfall, Crash, M, Russian Ark, A Single Man, Stalker, The Apartment, 12 Angry Men, L.A.
 Confidential, Into the Wild, The Man from Earth, Psycho, Silence of the Lambs, The Kite Runner.

 I don't watch much TV, but I do like Star Trek, especially TNG.
 True Detective was well done as was BSG.
-Game of Thrones and Man in the High Castle have their moments and Hannibal is well written although a tad too gory for my taste.
+Game of Thrones, X files (old and new), Sense8, and Man in the High Castle have their moments, and Hannibal is well written although a tad too gory for my taste.
 American Dad and Clarence are fun to watch.

 I'm all over the place when it comes to music from classical to top 40 to film scores.